kirannxt/Task-Management-Angular4/docs/about.md

 secondly, create the '/login' module and component, used to complete the login page. thirdly, create the 'login-routing.module.ts' and 'app-routing.module.ts' to match the respectively module.ts. and then let the 'app.module.ts' import the 'login.module.ts'.

+#### Modify the Login page by md-card tag

+here, just be familiar with the 'md-card' constructure.